datasyd/Simplified-Robocopy-with-GUI/README.md

 ---

 ## Usage

-Run the PowerShell script as **Administrator** to ensure Robocopy can access all files and folders properly.
+Run the .exe file (automatically elevates as admin) Run the PowerShell script as **Administrator** to ensure Robocopy can access all files and folders properly.

 ```powershell